cphoover/LazyTemplates/README.md

 To LazyLoad content in just wrap the markup in <script type="text/html" class="lazy" > Markup here... </script>

-When the content comes into the viewport it will automatically be loaded into the dom.
+When the placeholder comes into the viewport it will automatically be loaded into the dom.

 Initialization
 =============